echo2echo/Perl-Email-Tools/README.md

 This script was written for line separated email address files with only the email address and not the person's name as part of each record.

-Please write me if more functionality is needed.

 ## mail.pl

 You will need a working SMTP server and Perl installed for this script to run